Skip to Content

 Museum of Anthropology, Vancouver

 Vancouver’s Museum of Anthropology!
-It literally rained just after we go inside!
+It literally rained just after we got inside!

-One of the best indoor activities in Vancouver is the Museum of Anthropology (MOA), located out on the campus of the University of British Columbia (or UBC, a gorgeous campus to walk around itself!).
+One of the best indoor activities in Vancouver is the Museum of Anthropology (MOA), located on the campus of the University of British Columbia (or UBC, a gorgeous campus to walk around!).
 It’s about a 20-minute drive or bus ride from downtown.

 The museum’s goal is to promote awareness and understanding of cultural diversity and have many partnerships with Indigenous and global communities.
 They have a special emphasis on the First Nations peoples of British Columbia and offer rotating exhibits throughout the year.

-The MOA is $15 CAD per adult or $35 CAD per family; it is free for Indigenous peoples.
+The MOA is $25 CAD and is free for Indigenous people and children.

 21. Go for brunch